BorderBenja05/skoal/README.md

 # FermOpt
-A comprehensive scheduling package for FERMI notices
+A comprehensive, lightweight scheduling package for ultrafast follow-up observations of FERMI and LVC notices.

+repo in progress, email Borderbenja@gmail.com for current (working)codebase